-On this page you have an overview of all the attributes that you have available to you to use in your certificate designs and email templates.
+The Manage Attributes page gives you an overview of all the attributes you have available to use in your certificate designs and email templates.

-At the top of the list are all the pre-made Accredible attributes which are essential to the proper functioning of the system.
-Here you can see exactly how the merge tag appears for each attribute and what type it is, whether it's text, date, email or image.
+At the top of the list are all the pre-made Accredible attributes essential to the system's proper functioning.
+Here you can see exactly how the merge tag appears for each attribute and its type, whether it's text, date, email, or image.

-Important Note: Make sure you give your new custom attribute a name that is unique from all the others in your attributes list, including the pre-made ones.
-Giving similar names to attributes can lead to users dropping the wrong attribute onto their certificate designs or email templates and then wondering why their attribute isn't working properly.
+Important Note: Make sure you give your new custom attribute a unique name from all the others in your attributes list, including the pre-made ones.
+Giving similar names to attributes can lead users to drop the wrong attribute onto their certificate designs or email templates and then wonder why their attribute isn't working properly.

 If you need to edit or delete a custom attribute, click on the circle menu to the right of that particular attribute and select edit or delete.

 Please note that custom attributes that are in use on published credentials cannot be deleted.
-You will need to edit the certificate design used on those credentials to remove the attribute first before you can delete it.
+You will need to edit the certificate design used on those credentials to remove the attribute before deleting it.
 Use the credential count column to find out how many credentials that attribute appears on.